Key Takeaways

 Path Reuse and Path Compression are two structural mechanisms that cause language models to hallucinate at different stages of training.

-Researchers at Michigan State University, led by Xinnan Dai and Jiliang Tang, published findings in April 2026 showing that LLM hallucinations aren't random glitches.
+Researchers at Michigan State University, led by Xinnan Dai, Kai Yang, Cheng Luo, Shenglai Zeng, Kai Guo and Jiliang Tang, published findings on arXiv on April 4, 2026, showing that LLM hallucinations aren't random glitches.
 They follow predictable patterns tied to how neural networks organize knowledge during training.
 The team used graph theory to map these patterns, treating the model's internal knowledge as a network of connected paths.

-Path Reuse appears in the first roughly 30% of training.
+Path Reuse appears in early training.
 When a model encounters a query, it activates paths it memorized from training data instead of following the context provided in the prompt.
-Path Compression kicks in after about 60% of training, when frequently traveled multi-step reasoning routes collapse into direct shortcuts.
+Path Compression emerges in later training, when frequently traveled multi-step reasoning routes collapse into direct shortcuts.
 The model jumps from premise to conclusion without the intermediate steps.

 Both mechanisms are structural.
 They're baked into the model's weights during pretraining, which means surface-level fixes like better prompting or basic fine-tuning can't fully eliminate them.